susanBuck/notes/07_Command_Line/07_SSH-Keys.md

 *Update needed: Instructions are for Mac, need to add Windows details.*

+---

-The following is the basic procedure for setting up a SSH key so you can SSH into a server without having to enter a password everytime.
+The following is the basic procedure for setting up a SSH key so you can SSH into a server without having to enter a password every time.

-Move into .ssh keys directory:
+On your computer, move into .ssh keys directory:

 ```bash
 $ cd ~/.ssh